Strong convergence for reduced free products (Remarks on a result by Paul Skoufranis): Abstract

 \section{Abstract}

-We give a different proof of Paul Skoufranis's very recent result showing that the strong convergence of possibly non-commutative random variables $X^{(k)}\to X$ is stable under reduced free product with a fixed non-commutative random variable $Y$.
+Using an inequality due to Ricard and Xu, we give a different proof of Paul Skoufranis's recent result showing that the strong convergence of possibly non-commutative random variables $X^{(k)}\to X$ is stable under reduced free product with a fixed non-commutative random variable $Y$.
 In fact we obtain a more general fact: assuming that the families $X^{(k)}=\{X_i^{(k)}\}$ and $Y^{(k)}=\{Y_j^{(k)}\}$ are $*$-free as well as their limits (in moments) $X =\{X_i \}$ and $Y =\{Y_j\}$, the strong convergences $X^{(k)}\to X$ and $Y^{(k)}\to Y$ imply that of $\{X^{(k)},Y^{(k)} \}$ to $\{X ,Y\}$.
 Phrased in more striking language: the reduced free product is ``continuous" with respect to strong convergence.
 The analogue for weak convergence (i.e. convergence of all moments) is obvious.
+Our approach extends to the amalgamated free product, left open by Skoufranis.